-I am Department Head and Associate Professor of Sociology in the Anthropology & Sociology Department and Faculty Director of the Landis Center for Community Engagement at Lafayette College.
+I am Professor of Sociology in the Anthropology & Sociology Department and Faculty Director of the Landis Center for Community Engagement at Lafayette College.
 I graduated from Vassar College with a BA in Sociology, and got my MA and PhD in Sociology at the University of California, San Diego.

-I am a comparative historical sociologist with research and teaching interests in political sociology, social movements, economic sociology, sociology of knowledge and culture, urban and environmental sociology, and research methods.
+I am a comparative historical sociologist with research and teaching interests in economic sociology, social movements, political sociology, sociology of knowledge and culture, urban and environmental sociology, and research methods.
 My work is located in the multidisciplinary field of American political development.

 Please explore the site to find out more about my teaching and research activities.
 Because I have studied the ways in which the physical and living environment shapes and is shaped by social processes, I am especially interested in how people choose to represent those dynamics; the images in the headers are photos I have taken of urban and rural landscapes.